maivincent/arribachocolat/_i18n/en/_posts/2025-02-08-pacari-60-trufa-blanca.md

 ---
 layout: post
-title: "Pacari - White Truffle - 60% Cocoa"
+title: Pacari - White Truffle - 60% Cocoa
 tags: [Dark, Truffle]
 categories: [Pacari]
 ---

 The white truffle is a highly aromatic fungus from Piedmont, Italy.
 Wikipedia compares its scent to camembert with garlic.
 What led Pacari to incorporate it into a chocolate bar?